 - Don't drink alcohol.
 No amount of alcohol is safe during pregnancy.

-- Avoid climbing on ladders or standing on anything that is high, unstable, or wobbly.
+- Avoid climbing on ladders or standing on anything that is high or wobbly.

-- Always wear your seat belt when driving or riding in a motor vehicle or plane.
+- Always wear your seat belt when you're in a motor vehicle or a plane.